A Projection Method for Compressible Generic Two-Fluid Model: Introduction

 \section{Introduction}

-Multi-fluid flows are widely seen in both nature and industry.
-For instance, the oil/gas/water three-phase system is encountered in petroleum industry\cite{thorn2012three,jabbour1996oil,abreu2006three}; two-gas system is used in the semiconductor manufacture\cite{ahn1987nonlinear,laudise1998physical,merkocci2005new}; and gas/liquid system occurs in many chemical engineering processes\cite{triplett1999gas,grafner2023fluidic,di2004application,whalley1987boiling}.
-The simplest case is the two-fluid system.
-In this case, each fluid obey its own governing equations and interact with the other fluid through the free surface or some constitutive relations.
+Multi-fluid flows are prevalent in both natural and industrial contexts.
+For example, the oil/gas/water three-phase system is commonly encountered in the petroleum industry \cite{thorn2012three,jabbour1996oil,abreu2006three}; two-gas systems are employed in semiconductor manufacturing \cite{ahn1987nonlinear,laudise1998physical,merkocci2005new}; and gas/liquid systems are integral to numerous chemical engineering processes \cite{triplett1999gas,grafner2023fluidic,di2004application,whalley1987boiling}.
+The simplest scenario is a two-fluid system, where each fluid adheres to its own governing equations and interacts with the other fluid through a free surface or constitutive relations.

-Several versions of the model for two-fluid flows have been proposed.
-They can be roughly divided into two classes: (i) Interface-capturing models \cite{abels2012thermodynamically,shen2015decoupled,sussman1994level,olsson2005conservative} and (ii) Averaged models \cite{bresch2010global,Ni1991,ishii2010thermo,drew1983mathematical,zuber1965}.
-The use of interface-capturing models is able to resolve the topology of phase distribution and extract the physical detail in the system.
-When the topology of the phase distribution is too complicated or the interface between phases involves large variety of length scales, the class of averaged models can be a good compromise for simulating the flow problem.
-Although the information of the interface is blurred by the use of averaged model, several advantages arise instead: (i) a cheaper computational cost; (ii) less sensitive to mesh than interfacial-capturing model; and (iii) simpler expression of the interfacial terms.
+Various models for two-fluid flows have been proposed, which can be broadly categorized into two types: (i) Interface-capturing models \cite{abels2012thermodynamically,shen2015decoupled,sussman1994level,olsson2005conservative} and (ii) Averaged models \cite{bresch2010global,Ni1991,ishii2010thermo,drew1983mathematical,zuber1965}.
+Interface-capturing models can resolve the topology of phase distribution by either directly tracking the interface or using an order parameter to monitor the phase distribution, thereby extracting detailed physical information.
+However, when the phase distribution topology is complex or involves a wide range of length scales, averaged models offer a valuable compromise.
+While averaged models obscure interface details, they offer several advantages: (i) lower computational costs; (ii) reduced sensitivity to mesh resolution; and (iii) simpler expressions for interfacial terms.